 1. Keep your eyes open and breathe.

 These next few years are going to be hard.
 Harder than you can even imagine right now.
 As much as you want to hold your breath and close your eyes, keep them open and breathe.
-While this is the scariest time in your life, and probably will always be, feel it all.
+While this is the scariest time in your life, and will probably always be, feel it all.
 Witness it all.
-Soak in every ounce of the joy and the pain.
+Soak in every ounce of joy and pain.
 Life is going to hit you over the head these next few years over and over again.
-When you think it can’t get worse, it will.
+When you think it can't get worse, it will.
 But it will be okay.
 You will be happy someday.